gopalkrishna2004/Cosmetics-Ingredient-Risk-Indicator/README.md

     git clone https://github.com/your-repo/ingredient-inspector.git
     cd Ingredient_lnspector
     ```
 2. Place the `harmful_ingredients.xlsx` file in the project directory.
-This file should contain a list of harmful ingredients in column A, starting from row 2.
+This file contains a list of harmful ingredients in column A, starting from row 2.

 ## Usage
 1. Run the application: